4 Types of Passwords You Shouldn’t Create (Unless You Want Your Account Hacked)

-It's a lot easier to remember one password than dozens of different ones, right?
-So you come up with one really good password and you use it everywhere: Facebook, Twitter, Amazon, eBay, PayPal...
-Or what if you've used it on Linkedin, eHarmony or last.fm, all sites that were recently breached?
+It’s a lot easier to remember one password than dozens of different ones, right?
+So you come up with one really good password and you use it everywhere: Facebook, Twitter, Amazon, eBay, PayPal… What if you’ve used it on websites that have been breached?
 This is the main reason why cyber-criminals want to harvest passwords.
 If they get a user name and password and then find that it works on other web sites, they can usurp your identity, and perhaps even liquidate your assets.
-They can even buy things using your credit card - which is stored on, say, Amazon - and have them shipped to their addresses.
+They can even buy things using your credit card – which is stored on, say, Amazon – and have them shipped to their addresses.

 If you avoid these four password failures, you’re well on your way to hitting a secure password home run.

-In the next installment, I'll cover how you can easily create secure passwords to protect your accounts and better safeguard your personal information.
-In the meantime, have you committed any password fails?
-Feel free to tell us your personal password mistakes in the comments.
+In another article, I’ll tell you how you can easily create secure passwords to protect your accounts and better safeguard your personal information.